Client Spotlight: Lindsay

-If you could get rid of one exercise, what would it be?
+If you could leave one exercise stranded on a desert island, never to be done again, what would it be?

 Anything that has to do with me hanging from the barbell rack while standing on a bunch of rubber bands.
 The first time I had to do pull-ups, Scott stood behind me because we were both scared I was going to fall off.
 I was shaking like a leaf so badly.
 So let’s put it like this… I’d rather do 1000 romanian deadlifts or bulgarian split squats.